As a web designer, a lot of small business owners ask me advice on how to start a website for their business.

 Next step is for creating your account.
 Fill in all the required information or simply sign-in with Google to speed up the process.

 Select the package, aka how many months you are willing to pay upfront.
 Of course, the longest you stay, the cheaper the price will be.
-I usually select 36 months for my clients.
-It gives the best saving option without being tied in for too long.
+36 months gives the best saving option without being tied in for too long.

 In any case, if your business is already established, there’s no reason why you should put the website down one day.
 So you can happily go for a 60 months package, too.